Lazaretto

+Etymology

+The word comes from lazzaretto [laddzaˈretto], derived the name of Santa Maria di Nazareth, the Venetian island where this type of institution was founded in 1423 - the passage from "nazzaretto" to "lazzaretto" was probably influenced by the previous use to dedicate hospitals for lepers to Saint Lazarus.
+Originally it was conceived as a hospital for the people affected by the plague.
+Later on, the construction of the "Lazzaretto nuovo" (1468) on another Venetian island introduced the practice of the quarantine.

 Throughout history

 In 1592, a lazaretto made of wooden huts was built on Manoel Island in Malta during a plague epidemic.
 It was pulled down in 1593 after the disease had subsided.
 In 1643, Grandmaster Lascaris built a permanent Lazzaretto in the same place to control the periodic influx of plague and cholera on board visiting ships.
 The hospital was subsequently improved over time, and was enlarged during the governorship of Sir Henry Bouverie in 1837 and 1838.
-The hospital was closed in 1929 and building still exists to this day.
+The hospital was closed in 1929 and the building still exists to this day.
 There are plans for the restoration of the Manoel Island Lazaretto.

 Africans trafficked to Savannah, Georgia during the days of slavery typically had to wait at a quarantine station on Tybee Island, which the slave ships accessed by way of Lazaretto Creek.